 Phase one: feature proposal¶

 The first phase of the release process will include figuring out what major features to include in the next version.
 This should include a good deal of preliminary work on those features – working code trumps grand design.

 Major features for an upcoming release will be added to the wiki roadmap page, e.g. https://code.djangoproject.com/wiki/Version1.9Roadmap.

 The second part of the release schedule is the “heads-down” working period.
 Using the roadmap produced at the end of phase one, we’ll all work very hard to get everything on it done.

 At the end of phase two, any unfinished features will be postponed until the next release.

 Phase two will culminate with an alpha release.
 At this point, the stable/A.B.x branch will be forked from master.

 Phase three: bugfixes¶

-The last third of a release cycle is spent fixing bugs – no new features will be accepted during this time.
-We’ll try to release a beta release after one month and a release candidate after two months.
+The last part of a release cycle is spent fixing bugs – no new features will be accepted during this time.
+We’ll try to release a beta release one month after the alpha and a release candidate one month after the beta.